Azure/azure-powershell/src/Network/Network/help/Remove-AzApplicationGatewayPrivateLinkConfiguration.md

 ```

 ### -Name
-Specifies the name of a front-end IP configuration to remove.
+The name of the application gateway privateLink configuration

 ```yaml
 Type: String